iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 a significant amount of indigenous agency or negotiating skill (figures 13, 14, and 15).

-{% figure caption: "This visualization geolocates the treaties by the location of negotiation.
+{% figure caption: "Figure 13.
+This visualization geolocates the treaties by the location of negotiation.
 The treaties in red did not borrow language from other agreements.
 While location of negotiation appears to have some impact on borrowing practices, it is not significant or consistent enough to serve as an indicator of indigenous agency." %}
 ![A map showing treaties by location of negotiation.
 Treaties that did not borrow language from other agreements are higlighted in red.](/assets/img/v01/catalano/figure13.png)
 {% endfigure %}

-{% figure caption: "This visualization geolocates the treaties based upon the location impacted by the document.
+{% figure caption: "Figure 14.
+This visualization geolocates the treaties based upon the location impacted by the document.
 Treaties that explicitly granted fishing rights are in blue.
 Location does not appear to be an influencing factor as to whether or not fishing rights were formally granted; instead, it appears that indigenous peoples whose cultures were most clearly defined by fishing fought to protect these rights on paper." %}
 ![A map showing language borrowing in treaties by location of impact.
 Treaties that explicitly granted fishing rights are highlighted in blue.](/assets/img/v01/catalano/figure14.png)
 {% endfigure %}

-{% figure caption: "This visualization geolocates the treaties based upon the location of negotiation.
+{% figure caption: "Figure 15.
+This visualization geolocates the treaties based upon the location of negotiation.
 Treaties that explicitly granted fishing rights are in blue.
 When viewed in conjunction with figure 14, it appears that location of negotiation had some impact on whether or not fishing rights were explicitly granted.
 Treaties negotiated in Washington D.C. were less likely to grant fishing rights." %}
 ![A map showing language borrowing in treaties by location of negotiation.
 Treaties that explicitly granted fishing rights are highlighted in blue.](/assets/img/v01/catalano/figure15.png)
 {% endfigure %}